chps-dev/chps/CHPs.md

 There are various configuration settings and patterns for improving container security.
 For example, [images should always define a user other than root to run as](#user-is-non-root).

- - **CVEs**
+ - **Vulnerabilities**

+Vulnerabilities are exploitable flaws in software.
+A major goal of security is to reduce the number of vulnerabilities and their potential impact as much as possible.

-There exists various tools to check software and container images for the presence of known Common Vulnerabilities and Exposures or CVEs.
-CVEs are publicly identified vulnerabilities in software applications and listed on databases such as the [National Vulnerability Database (NVD)](https://nvd.nist.gov/).
+Publicly identified vulnerabilities are are often assigned a Common Vulnerabilities and Exposure (CVE) identifier on a database such as [National Vulnerability Database (NVD)](https://nvd.nist.gov/).
 CVEs are graded from critical to negligible according to perceived impact.
+We recommend using tooling (commonly called vulnerability scanners) to check software and container images for the presence of known  CVEs.
 Because our knowledge of CVEs is constantly evolving, container images can only be graded on this vector at a point in time; the same image may be CVE free one week but not the next.

 ## Levels